-There is a clear evidence base that provides clarity to the value of having a cultural strategy.
-Cultural dividends bring benefits and vibrancy to the City and the wider region.
-They can help the City Council meet their wider corporate objectives as well as addressing current and future challenges the City faces.
+There is an evidence base being developed for the value a Cultural Strategy can deliver for a City Council.
+Cultural dividends bring benefits and vibrancy to the City and the wider region already, with this Strategy about enhancing these even further.
+The breadth of value being identified will help the City Council meet its wider corporate objectives as well as addressing current and future challenges the City faces.